 Public Health Wales recently released the latest version of their leaflet ‘Information for women offered further tests for suspected chromosomal conditions’.
 This document is designed for women who have chosen to take up the offer of screening and who have received a higher chance screening result.
 We believe it is imperative that the official information provided to […]

-Health series: Orthopaedic issues A guide for parents and carers
+Health series: Gastrointestinal conditions in adults A guide for parents and carers